vlimki/tensoron/README.md

 - [x] GPU operation traits: GPUMul, GPUAdd, etc. and then implement them for Tensor<T, 2> and Tensor<T, 1>
     - [x] This way `execute_operation` can be gotten rid of
     - [x] Treat Vector<T> as Tensor<T, 1> exclusively; stop using that name for Tensor<T, 2> altogether
+- [x] Compile CUDA at build-time (build.rs)
+    - [x] Support other types besides f32 by replacing float* with whatever type is needed in the CUDA code (build.rs)